 Exhibition Dates: 13 Oct - 17 Nov 2012

 'Into the Light' is a retrospective, solo exhibition - the first comprehensive exhibition of my sculpture for several years.
 The exhibition includes many bronzes from the '80s and '90s, and showcases my transition towards using lighter patinas in recent years.

 For a copy of the catalogue and further details, please contact Sculpt Gallery www.sculptgallery.com or email e:firstname.lastname@example.org

 April to August 2012

-Three monumental sculptures by Maurice Blik are being exhibited in the gardens at Woburn Abbey in this year's Artbeat 2012 taking place from April 6 - August 31.
+Three of my monumental sculptures are being exhibited in the gardens at Woburn Abbey in this year's Artbeat 2012 taking place from April 6 - August 31.
 They include 'Renaissance' - the original bronze of which is sited at East India Dock, London.

 Woburn Artbeat is an annual project now entering its third year.
 It promotes high quality, original art with a prominent sculpture exhibition set in the secure 36 acre gardens at Woburn Abbey - belonging to The Duke and Duchess of Bedford.